ooyala/oppm/README.md

 **Ooyala Player Package Manager** is a command-line interface geared towards Ooyala customers that are interested in self-hosting the V4 Player.
 The utility allows you to easily download all the necessary plugins and assets that will be needed for your particular V4 Player use case.

+#### Beta Disclaimer

+Please note that this is a beta version of the **Ooyala Player Package Manager** which is still undergoing final testing before its official release.
+The website, its software and all content found on it are provided on an "as is" and "as available" basis.

+Ooyala does not give any warranties, whether express or implied, as to the suitability or usability of the website, its software or any of its content.

 ## Important

 **You'll need Node v4.0 or higher to run this program.**